 Estimating univariate models¶

-In the previous section, we introduced the use of survival analysis, the need, and the mathematical objects on which it relies.
-In this article, we will work with real data and the lifelines library to estimate these mathematical objects.
+In the previous section, we introduced the applications of survival analysis and the mathematical objects on which it relies.
+In this article, we will work with real data and the lifelines library to estimate these objects.

 Estimating the survival function using Kaplan-Meier¶